Aitslab/sustainability/README.md

 ## Green computing
 In an effort to minimize our negative footprint, we have educated ourselves about green computing and the negative impacts of using artificial intelligence.
 We have also started to  build up collaborations and apply for reserach funding to investigate this further.

 To understand the environmental impact of our computations, we have contacted the SNIC supercomputing infrastructures about their sustainablity status and activities.
 Unfortunately, the SNIC centres do not yet produce sustainability reports that would allow us to judge which supercomputing centre has the lowest negative impact and we therefore cannot yet direct our activities to a specifc infrastructure based on this.
-In the meantime, we have decided that we will at least track our computational use.
+In the meantime, we have decided that we will at least track our computational use and facilitate the re-use of models in our group by establishing a model inventory.

 ## Consumption and travel
 We have since 2018, eliminated all printing, except for cases where it is absolutely required, e.g. for faculty documents.
 As we currently do not have laboratory operations, we also do not consume laboratory chemicals or plastic ware.
 Some computational equipment was purchased.
 This could not be bought second hand as the university currently has no agreement in place and we are bound by public procurement regulations.
 We have, however, raised this issue in the Faculty's sustainability working group and wherever wlese possible and hope that the university will eventually get an agreement that allows us to buy refurbished equipment where it is suitable.